superfliege/azure-docs.de-de/articles/app-service/containers/tutorial-nodejs-mongodb-app.md

 ## <a name="deploy-app-to-azure"></a>Bereitstellen von Apps in Azure

-In diesem Schritt stellen Sie die mit MongoDB verbundene Node.js-Anwendung in Azure App Service bereit.
+In diesem Schritt stellen Sie Ihre Node.js-Anwendung in Azure App Service bereit.

 ### <a name="configure-local-git-deployment"></a>Konfigurieren der lokalen Git-Bereitstellung